glob3mobile/g3m/tools/vectorial-lod/readme.txt

 - output_folder: output folder path, using the correct operating system path separator.
 By default, LOD folder shall be used at the current path.
 - max_vertex: maximum number of vertex in a geojson/geobson file.
 If number of vertex obtained is over this limit, a optimization/filtering process shall be launched.
 - replace_filtered: Geometry replacement allowed or not.
 (MULTI)LINE or (MULTI)POLYGON filtered during processing will be replaced by POINT in the output file.
 REPLACE_FILTERED == 0, means substitutions not allowed.
 REPLACE_FILTERED > 0, this number is the maximun number of substitutions per tile.
+- overlap_percentage: percentage (%) of overlapping for neighbor tiles (use 0% for generation of tiles for open layers)

 //========================================================================================
 ** Parameters for specific vectorial data: